MicrosoftDocs/Console-Docs/docs/console-virtual-terminal-sequences.md

-**Note**
+> [!NOTE]
-\* If there are scroll margins set, RI inside the margins will scroll only the contents of the margins, and leave the viewport unchanged.
+>\* If there are scroll margins set, RI inside the margins will scroll only the contents of the margins, and leave the viewport unchanged.
 (See Scrolling Margins)
+>

-\*\*There will be no value saved in memory until the first use of the save command.
+>\*\*There will be no value saved in memory until the first use of the save command.
 The only way to access the saved value is with the restore command.

 ## <span id="Cursor_Positioning"></span><span id="cursor_positioning"></span><span id="CURSOR_POSITIONING"></span>Cursor Positioning